 What is Biohacking?

 Biohacking is a systematic approach to changing your body’s performance.
-By controlling the inputs (like food) you can control how your body performs and you “hack” your body’s biology.
+By controlling the inputs (like food and minerals) you can control how your body performs and you “hack” your body’s biology.

 Essentially, you view your body as a system and work your hardest to keep it running smoothly.